 Once they were outside time, John and Ruby maintained their objectivity about the world in question.
 But Sam was pulling for the little planet and its people.
 He liked their grit.
 And they made really good beer.

-The Judges would return 2012 years later to make the final decision about the planet's survival.
+The Judges would return 2200 solar years later to make the final decision about the planet's survival.